-i.
-Unlimited number of Class A Trust Units
+a) Unlimited number of Class A Trust Units

-a.
 Class A Trust Units are participating, with one vote per unit, no par value.

-ii.
-Unlimited number of Class F Trust Units
+b) Unlimited number of Class F Trust Units

-a.
 Class F Trust Units are participating, with one vote per unit, no par value.

-iii.
-Unlimited number of Class I Trust Units
+c) Unlimited number of Class I Trust Units

-a.
 Class I Trust Units are participating, with one vote per unit, no par value.

-iv.
-Unlimited number of Class M Trust Units
+d) Unlimited number of Class M Trust Units

-a.
-Class M Trust Units are participating, reserved for Centurion Asset Management Inc. and are based on a formula disclosed in the DOT.
-Apart from certain voting restrictions, Class M Unitholders are entitled to vote to that percentage of all Unitholder votes equal to the Class M Unit Percentage Interest as defined in the DOT.
-At any time, the holder of a Class M Unit may convert into either Class A units or Class R units based on a specified ratio as disclosed in the DOT.
+Class M Trust Units are participating and represent a beneficial interest set as the ratio of the number of investor units, such that the amount of Class M Units will equal the number of investor units divided by 0.95 less the number of investor units.
+Apart from certain voting restrictions, Class M unitholders are entitled to vote to that percentage of all Unitholder votes equal to the Class M unit percentage interest.
+At any time, the holder of a Class M unit may convert into either Class A and or Class R units.

-v.
-Unlimited number of Class R Trust Units
+e) Unlimited number of Class R Trust Units

-a.
 Class R Trust Units are participating with no par value and reserved for a Centurion Family Entity as defined in the DOT.
 Apart from certain voting restrictions, Class R units are entitled to vote to that percentage of all Unitholder votes equal to the Class R Percentage Interest as defined in the DOT.

-Each Unitholder shall be entitled to require the Trust to redeem Class A, F, I, M or Class R Trust units on the "Redemption Date" of any month on-demand.
+Each Unitholder shall be entitled to require the Trust to redeem Class A, F, I, M, or R Trust units on the "Redemption Date" of any month on demand.
 Unitholders whose units are redeemed will be entitled to receive a redemption price per unit ("Redemption Price") determined by a market formula at fair value less any applicable early redemption fees as outlined in the DOT.

 The redemption price will be satisfied by way of cash payment.
-The Trust units tendered for redemption in any calendar month in which the total amount payable by the Trust exceeds \$50,000 (the "Monthly Limit"), will be redeemed for cash and, subject to any applicable regulatory approvals, by a distribution in specie of debt securities on a pro rata basis.
+The Trust units tendered for redemption in any calendar month in which the total amount payable by the Trust exceeds \$50,000 (the "Monthly Limit"), will be redeemed for cash by a distribution in specie of debt securities on a pro rata basis.